 No products in the cart.

 While soundproof curtains are used on an array of various applications – such as industrial soundproofing of loud machines, as well as blocking outside noise in residential homes and apartments – the effectiveness of the soundproof curtains is highly dependent on the level of outside noise.
+Learn when soundproof curtains are the most effective option for your noise issue.

 Per ANSI/ASA S2.71, a small vibration in a room, as low as 1dB above ambient, is noticeable.
 Meanwhile, a 3dB increase may be required to notice the sound if the noise is airborne.
 Once a level of 5 dB above background is reach, the noise becomes distracting.
 And finally, above 10dB increase, the sound is actually alarming, even more so if it is randomized!